karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 Never fabricate a response if the function calling fails or returns invalid data.");
 ```

-The final part of this chat application might seem complex, but in reality, we're following the same steps we would take anytime we build a chat with an LLM:
+The final part of the chat application might seem complex, but in reality, we're following the same steps we would take anytime we build a chat with an LLM:
 - Get the user's question.
 - Send the question to GPT-4.
 SK will automatically call our Azure DevOps plugins if the user's question requires it.
 - Get the response back and display it.